Varothai/Varothai/README.md

-## Hi, I'm Varothai Phodi! 👋
+# 👋 Hi, I'm Varothai Phodi! 👋

+# 💫 About Me:
-💻 Software Developer sharing about my journey and learnings in tech<br/>
+💻 Software Developer sharing about my journey and learnings in tech<br>
 📝 Currently studying Information Systems and Network Engineering at Chiangmai University<br/>

-# 💫 About Me:
-💻 Software Developer sharing about my journey and learnings in tech<br>📝 Currently studying Information Systems and Network Engineering at Chiangmai University

 ## 🌐 Socials: